the-grue/ironlib/README.md

 sudo apt install graphviz
 ```

-### Building with Bash
+### Building with the Shell

+Officially supported shells are:

+ - bash
+ - zsh
+ - dash

-To build with Bash, use the `build.sh` and `clean.sh` scripts.
+To build using the shell scripts, use `build.sh` and `clean.sh`

 ```
 ./build.sh
 ```

-The file `libbaremetal.a` will be generated in the project root directory.
+The file `libc.a` will be generated in the project root directory.

 To remove all generated files, use the `clean.sh` script.